UbiquityDotNET/Llvm.NET/README.md

 ### Welcome to Llvm.NET!
 Llvm.NET provides LLVM language and runtime bindings for .NET based applications.
-Llvm.NET's goal is to provide as robust Class library thataccurately reflects the underlying LLVM C++ model.
-This is done through an extend LLVM-C API bundled as a native windows DLL (LibLLVM.DLL).
+Llvm.NET's goal is to provide a robust Class library that accurately reflects the underlying LLVM C++ model.
+This is done through an extended LLVM-C API bundled as a native windows DLL (LibLLVM.DLL).
 Llvm.NET uses the support of LibLLVM to gain access to the LLVM class library and project it into a .NET managed library that reflects the original class library design.